It was all I could do not to vomit when I stepped from the Beetle.

 The Boswell monument and burial site.

-Section RR of Loudon Park as seen from behind my great-great-grandmother’s grave.
+Section RR of Loudon Park (on the opposite side of the access road) as seen from behind my great-great-grandmother’s grave.
 You can see the mud on the hill.

 A second sinkhole is opening up on the access road, pretty much adjacent to my great-great-grandmother’s grave.